The abandoned history – Tempelhof Airport in Berlin

 The abandoned history - Tempelhof Airport in Berlin

 Here are for you, photos and a short slide movie about my visit to Tempelhof airport, in Berlin.
-The airport is closed and abandoned for years, and while the external area, including runaway, has been converted into a public park, the build area is still empty even if beautiful and very interesting.
+The airport has been closed and abandoned for years, and while the external area, including runaway, has been converted into a public park, the build area is still empty even if beautiful and very interesting.

 The huge building is the epitome of the Third Reich’s imperialistic dream.
 At the time, it was the third-largest building in the world: 1,2 km in length with majestic rooms and halls.
-There’s everything in the building: a hotel, bars, restaurants, a gym.
+There’s everything in the building: a hotel, bars, restaurants, and a gym.

 Warplanes were built here during the II WW and the single parts to be assembled were supplied by a railway and trucks via connecting tunnels.